-In spring of 2016, a group of equity-minded students had a dream: to create a special scholarship for undocumented students attending Marquette University.
+In spring of 2016, a group of equity-minded students had a dream: to create a special scholarship for Dreamers attending Marquette University.
 With the help of dedicated staff, these students put together the inaugural Dreamers Gala to raise funds for the Ignacio Ellacuría, S.J.
 Dreamers Scholarship.
-This scholarship seeks to provide additional support to undocumented students who demonstrate merit and financial need in pursuing a Marquette University education and are ineligible for federal financial aid.
+This scholarship seeks to provide additional support to full-time students who demonstrate merit and financial need in pursuing a Marquette University education and are ineligible for federal financial aid.

 Since the inaugural event, the Dreamers Gala has continued to be a yearly student-led initiative that brings together students, administrators, faculty, staff, Jesuits, and community members in a beautiful celebration of the accomplishments and resilience of our undocumented/DACAmented students.
-The annual fundraiser raised over $150,000 in the first four years, allowing us to endow the scholarship fund and ensure its impact for years to come.
+The annual fundraiser raised over $250,000 in the first six years, allowing us to endow the scholarship fund and ensure its impact for years to come.

 We invite you to help make dreams come true.
 The eighth annual Dreamers Gala will take place on Tuesday, March 21, 2023.
 Registration for this year's gala is now closed, but you can still support this effort by donating directly to the scholarship fund.
 Proceeds from your Dreamer’s Gala ticket, sponsorship, and/or donation will be directed to the endowment of the Ignacio Ellacuría, S.J.
 Dreamers Scholarship.
 You will receive a tax-deductible receipt.